ArPiRobot/arpirobot.github.io/docs/guide/programming/createproject.md

     C++ projects must be built before they can be deployed.

     First, you need to choose a preset.
 The preset determines which architecture your program will be built for.
 This needs to match the architecture of the computer on your robot.

+    *Note: you only need to choose the configure preset once.
+If you selected one earlier, it will likely already be selected as described below.*

     Under the cmake panel on the left side, you can choose a "Configure Preset".
 Choose either `armv6` or `aarch64` (whichever matches your board - see the OS image downloads to check what your board is).